gurry/efi_ffi/README.md

 To learn how to use it, see the [`efi`](https://github.com/gurry/efi/tree/master) crate.
 For example, see how the UEFI declarations from this crate [are used in `efi`'s `Console` module to access UEFI console functionality](https://github.com/gurry/efi/blob/422d9762ec5857d42c8095c74aef14cae3cc2020/src/console.rs#L1-L40).

-Note: the `efi` crate is an ergonomic wrapper over this crate and should be preferred for most application, unless you need low-level control.
+Note: the `efi` crate is an ergonomic wrapper over this crate and should be preferred for most application.
+This crate should be used only if you need low-level control.

 ## UEFI Version
 The version of UEFI spec implemented by this crate is `2.4`.